Consumer price index: Spending

 The application of this principle in the owner-occupied dwellings component of a consumer price index is known as the "debt profile" method.
 It means that the current movement of the index will reflect past changes in dwelling prices and interest rates.
 Some people regard this as odd.
-Quite a few countries use the debt profile method, but in doing so most of them behave inconsistently.
-Consistency would require that the index should also cover the interest on consumer credit instead of the whole price paid for the products bought on credit if it covers mortgage interest payments.
+Quite a few countries use the debt profile method, but in doing so, most of them behave inconsistently.
+Consistency would require that the index also cover the interest on consumer credit instead of the whole price paid for the products bought on credit if it covers mortgage interest payments.
 Products bought on credit would then be treated in the same way as owner-occupied dwellings.

 Variants of the debt profile method are employed or have been proposed.
 One example is to include down payments as well as interest.
 Another is to correct nominal mortgage rates for changes in dwelling prices or for changes in the rest of the consumer price index to obtain a "real" rate of interest.
 Also, other methods may be used alongside the debt profile method.
-Thus several countries include a purely notional cost of depreciation as an additional index component, applying an arbitrarily estimated, or rather guessed, depreciation rate to the value of the stock of owner-occupied dwellings.
+Thus, several countries include a purely notional cost of depreciation as an additional index component, applying an arbitrarily estimated, or rather guessed, depreciation rate to the value of the stock of owner-occupied dwellings.
 Finally, one country includes both mortgage interest and purchase prices in its index.